 Water is a vital part of our day-to-day life.
 As your water company, we have a responsibility to protect the water supply for now and future generations.

 Part of that involves using innovative technology to find and fix leaks across our network of 9,000 miles of pipes.
-Our team of leakage technicians work around the clock to make sure we're doing all we can to reduce and stop leakage.
+We use a range of tools and technologies to identify leaks as quickly as possible and help reduce the amount of water lost from our network.

 What is leakage?